Azure-Samples/iot-edge-opc-plc/README.md

 The build scripts are for Azure DevOps and the container build is done in ACR.
 To use your own ACR, set the following pipeline variables:

-- **AZURE_SÚBSCRIPTION** - should be set to the name of your subsription.
+- **AZURE_SUBSCRIPTION** - should be set to the name of your subsription.
 Ensure you grant Azure DevOps access to it.
 - **BUILD_REGISTRY** - the name of your Azure Container Registry resource in the subscription.

 ## Notes